 This beautiful site is now declared a UNESCO World Heritage Site, drawing even more visitors to marvel at its distinct landscape each year.
-If you are visiting Ireland, you won’t want to miss the opportunity to see this enchanting sight.
+If you are planning any tours of Ireland, you won’t want to miss the opportunity to see this enchanting sight.
 Booking a tour is the best way to learn about its history, local significance, and fully appreciate the unique beauty the area has to offer.

 Make your trip a memorable one by spending a day on our Giant’s Causeway bus tour from Belfast.
 You will enjoy a comprehensive visit to one of Northern Ireland’s most famous attractions.
 Don’t stop at reading about the Giant’s Causeway’s rich history; instead let our tour guide provide the facts and figures while you dedicate your energy to taking in its beauty.

 Travel to the site in comfort aboard one of our coaches on a guided tour, and let yourself be enchanted by the gorgeous sites, lush beauty of the Irish landscape, and of course, the causeway itself.
 Don’t worry about checking a map or stopping for directions.
 We will ensure you see the best spots and get plenty of time to explore the causeway.

 Want to see more than the Giant’s Causeway?
 Our tour intinerary provides plenty of highlights and provides you with a local look at Northern Ireland.
 We will stop at Carrickfergus Castle, a 12th Century Norman castle that is deemed one of the best preserved in the country.